-4. Application of Penalties
+5. Application of Penalties

-All penalty monies received by MRO, other than penalty monies received from an operational function or division or affiliated entity of MRO shall be applied as a general offset to the entity's budget requirements for the U.S.-related activities under this Agreement for the subsequent fiscal year.
+Except as otherwise approved by the Commission, all penalty monies received by Midwest Reliability Organization shall be applied as a general offset to Midwest Reliability Organization's budget requirements for U.S.-related activities under this Agreement for the subsequent fiscal year.
 Funds from financial penalties shall not be directly applied to any program maintained by the investigating entity.
-Any penalty monies received from an operational function or division or affiliated entity of MRO shall be transmitted to or retained by NERC and shall be used by NERC as a general offset to NERC's budget for its activities as the ERO under the Act for the following year.

-5. Budget and Funding for MRO's Non-Statutory Activities
+6. Budget and Funding for Midwest Reliability Organization Non-Statutory Activities